isc-projects/kea/doc/sphinx/arm/config-backend.rst

 CB Components
 -------------

-The ``mysql_cb`` open source hook library implementing the configuration backend for MySQL must be compiled and loaded by the DHCP servers.
-This hook library is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
+To use a MySQL configuration backend you must compile the ``mysql_cb`` open source hook library and configre the DHCP servers to load it.
+It is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
 The MySQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.

+To use a PostgreSQL configuration backend you must compile the ``pgsql_cb`` open source hook library and configre the DHCP servers to load it.
+It is compiled when the ``--with-pgsql`` configuration switch is used during the Kea build.
+The PostgreSQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.

 .. note::

-   Any existing MySQL schema must be upgraded to the latest schema required by the particular Kea version using the ``kea-admin`` tool, as described in :ref:`kea-admin`.
+   An existing database schema must be upgraded to the latest schema required by the particular Kea version using the ``kea-admin`` tool, as described in :ref:`kea-admin`.

 The ``cb_cmds`` premium hook library, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
-This library can be attached to both DHCPv4 and DHCPv6 server instances.
-It is possible to manage the configuration information without the ``cb_cmds`` hook library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, by directly working with the database.
+This library can Be attached to both DHCPv4 and DHCPv6 server instances.
+While it is possible to manage the configuration information without the ``cb_cmds`` hook library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database;
+these avenues are neither recommended nor supported.

 Refer to :ref:`cb-cmds-library` for the details regarding the ``cb_cmds`` hook library.